WHAT IS ART THERAPY?

 These memories are indelibly stored in our bodies and the right brain hemisphere.
 Our brain blocks painful memories as a form of self-protection to allow us to live life as normal as we can.
 However, persistent trauma manifests in unhealthy coping behaviours and chronic fatigue from constant mental and physical tension.
 Relationships are inevitably affected, harming careers, family, marriages and social interactions.

 If recalling traumatic memories can be difficult to do or lead to further trauma, how do we start the healing process?
-Art therapists facilitate non-verbal communication, and art-making becomes the main tool for communicating.
-This form of art therapy is non-intimidating, and the brain's right hemisphere is also responsible for creative and artistic endeavours.
-Catharsis can be achieved without needing to verbalise it at the beginning, before doing so in a safe, confidential space with our therapists.
+Art psychotherapists facilitate non-verbal communication, and art-making becomes the main tool for communicating.
+This form of psychotherapy is non-intimidating, and the brain's right hemisphere is also responsible for creative and artistic endeavours.
+Catharsis can be achieved without needing to verbalise it at the beginning, before doing so in a safe, confidential space with our psychotherapists.
 This allows the externalisation of memories and feelings.

-No prior experience or artistic ability is needed to engage in art therapy.
+No prior experience or artistic ability is needed to engage in art psychotherapy.

 Our highly trained therapists have extensive experience providing the best care to ease clients with complex trauma.
 Complex trauma is more common than most people think, so take the first step in helping you or your loved ones who may be struggling.